-- Supplemental employee life insurance: This type of coverage increases your coverage as an employee.
+- Supplemental employee life insurance: This type of coverage may increase your coverage as an employee.

-- Supplemental family life insurance: Supplemental spouse life insurance provides a death benefit in the event that your spouse passes away.
-Supplemental child life insurance covers the death of your child or qualifying dependent.
+- Supplemental family life insurance: Supplemental spouse life insurance may provide a death benefit in the event that your spouse passes away.
+Supplemental child life insurance typically covers the death of your child or qualifying dependent.

 - Supplemental accidental death and dismemberment: If you die or lose a limb in a covered accident, this policy could pay out to your beneficiaries in case of death, or to you in case of dismemberment.

-As you can see, supplemental coverage can be selected to fit your needs to an extent.
+As you can see, you may be able to tailor supplemental coverage to fit your needs to an extent.
 If you want to cover situations beyond these, you may want to look into individual life insurance policies and riders.

 If you decide you would like to purchase a supplemental life insurance policy, you’ll likely have to complete the process with your company’s human resources department.

 To decide how much supplemental coverage you need, you may want to talk with a licensed insurance agent.
-It can be helpful to note that many people multiply their existing salary by five to eight times to reach a coverage level that works for their dependents.
-Keep in mind the financial obligations your dependents will be left with after your death.
+It may be helpful to note that many people multiply their existing salary by five to eight times to reach a coverage level that works for their dependents.
+You might want to keep in mind the financial obligations your dependents will be left with after your death.
 Do you have a mortgage?
 Do you plan on paying for college tuition?
-To reach a potential coverage amount, you can add up these costs and subtract a spouse’s salary or other assets.
+To reach a potential coverage amount, you might add up these costs and subtract a spouse’s salary or other assets.